FOX43 Finds Out: Passport Problems

-“My mother had it in her bible when she died and she said someday you`re going to need this.”

-Edward Stanton, who goes by Paul, says he was born in Montgomery County on July 11th, 1944.
+NEWBERRY TOWNSHIP, Pa -- Edward Stanton, who goes by Paul, says he was born in Montgomery County on July 11th, 1944.

 The problem?
 He doesn't have a lot of proof.

-Stanton, who now lives in York County, doesn’t have his birth certificate from when he was born.
+Stanton, who now lives in York County, doesn't have his original birth certificate, the one that's issued when you're born.

 He does have a Baptismal Certificate though.

-Stanton says that baptismal certificate is not enough for him to get a passport and he says he`s talked to passport offices about it several times.
+Stanton says that baptismal certificate is not enough for him to get a passport and he says he has talked to passport offices about it several times.

 "Back in 1997 and then I tried once again a few years ago to get a passport card," Said Stanton.